reactome/release-download-directory/README.md

 models2pathways.tsv
 CreateReactome2BioSystems
 ```
 In this example, the BioPAX2 and PathwaySummationMappingFile steps will not be run.

+Alternatively, specify the list of modules to run as a comma delimited string in the execution command with the '-steps' flag.

+`java -jar target/download-directory.jar -steps BioPAX2,BioPAX3` will only run the BioPAX2 and BioPAX3 modules.

+Note: these two options are mutually exclusive; the stepsToRun.config file will only be used if and only if no '-steps' flag is supplied.

 <b> Running specific modules in Jenkins </b>